OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-container/index.md

 The desired number of Pod resources is set in the `Replicas` field.
 This is the number of replicas maintained by the ReplicaSet resource.
 This field is optional, and will default to a value of `1`.

+### Revision history limit

+The number of revisions of the resource that Kubernetes will maintain is set in the `Revision history limit` field.

+This field was added in Octopus 2020.6.

 ### Progression deadline

 An optional value that defines the maximum time in seconds for a deployment to make progress before it is considered to be failed.
 If this value is not specified, it will default to `600` seconds (or 10 minutes).